Parallel Compilation

 Query System

-The query model has some properties that make it actually feasible to evaluate multiple queries in parallel without too much of an effort:
+The query model has some properties that make it actually feasible to evaluate multiple queries in parallel without too much effort:

 - Query results are required to be immutable so they can safely be used by different threads concurrently.